Product · Senior level · Updated July 2026

 Bets, kills, and other wins that never demo

 The most senior work often produces no launch to point at: a sunset, a build-versus-partner call, a repricing, a strategy the board funded.
 Write these like outcomes, because they are.
-"Sunset legacy invoicing (11% of revenue) with migration churn under 2%" is a senior bullet precisely because the downside was real and priced.
+"Sunset legacy invoicing (11% of revenue) with migration churn under 2%" is a senior bullet precisely because the downside was real and planned for.
 If the org acted on your analysis, name the analysis, the decision, and the consequence; the deliverable being a document instead of a feature changes nothing.

 Multiplying through other PMs